MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/css-overview-tool.md

 To view a list of elements that have a color contrast issue, on **Contrast issues**, click **Text**.

 To open the element in the **Elements** tool, click an element in the list.
-To help fix contrast issues, the Microsoft Edge DevTools [automatically provide color suggestions](../08/devtools.md#accessible-color-suggestion-in-the-styles-pane).
+To help fix contrast issues, DevTools [automatically provides color suggestions](../whats-new/2020/08/devtools#accessible-color-suggestion-in-the-styles-pane).

 For updates on this feature in the Chromium open-source project, see Issue [#1120316](https://crbug.com/1120316).